-- a) Current and complete meal registration form for both congregate and homedelivered meal recipients; - b) Each home-delivered meal recipient shall also have a current home-delivered meals assessment on file; - c) Each Senior Nutrition Program grantee shall report meal counts monthly to the VCAAA via Q Care Access and manually to the Senior Nutrition Program Grants Manager.
+- a) Current and complete meal registration form for both congregate and home-delivered meal recipients.
+When not in active use, forms must be stored in a locked file. - b) Each home-delivered meal recipient shall also have a current home-delivered meals assessment on file.
+When not in active use, forms must be store in a locked file. - c) Each Senior Nutrition Program grantee shall report meal counts monthly to the VCAAA via Q Care Access and manually to the Senior Nutrition Program Grants Manager.
 The monthly meal count includes meals for qualified participants, caregiver or spouse meals, volunteer and staff meals, paid meals, and "wasted meals"; - d) Each Senior Nutrition program grantee shall maintain complete and accurate rosters for both home-delivered and congregate programs.